Wind turbine and solar panels

 Ready to Build?

 You've got a solid renewable energy project.
-The economics work.
-Returns clear the hurdle rate.
+The project returns clear the hurdle rate.
 On paper, this thing should get built.

 Now you just need a permit.